 How Airport Lounge Access Works

 For example, with Delta Sky Club, not everyone who has a Delta flight gets access.
-If you have a First class or Business class ticket, you're in.
+If you are flying on an international Delta One flight or a domestic Delta One flight that connects to an international Delta One flight that day, you’re in.

 If you have Diamond Medallion status (the highest tier in the Skymiles program), you can get access for free.